How To Become More Assertive: The Top 10 Tips

 7) Learn to express negative thoughts or feelings: You are entitled to your opinion and, if expressed respectfully, you should be able to say what is on your mind.
-If you disagree with something or object to it is empowering for you to learn to clearly state that objection.
+If you disagree or object to something, it is empowering for you to learn to clearly state that objection.

 8) Learn to say no: Passive style people will often say yes when asked to do something because they don’t want to disappoint anyone or make anyone “feel bad”.
 They then become upset with themselves for doing so and sometimes overwhelmed with unnecessary responsibilities.
 No is a wonderful boundary promoting word that shows you understand your limitations.
 Learn to use it!

 9) Learn to express your position and your needs: Clarify your thoughts.
 It is your responsibility to let the other person know what you need from them.
 They can’t read your mind.
 Be specific.

 10) Practice first: Practice by recording yourself and looking at yourself in a mirror as you rehearse.
 You don’t have to obsess and do this for hours at a time, but just enough to begin to feel a little more comfortable to start working on your list of challenges.